AnthonyBAC/anthonybac/README.md

 My main goal is to become a full stack developer.
 As a secondary goal, I would love to enter the field of data analysis and data science.
 Although it is quite a different area, I have gained autonomous experience in this field through courses and personal projects, and I would like to deepen my knowledge and continue exploring it further.

+## Interests

+There are several areas that I am passionate about and that motivate me to keep learning and growing professionally.
+One of these is working with efficient and versatile operating systems, which is why I currently use Linux.
+This environment allows me to develop my technical skills and tackle complex challenges with a logical and creative approach.
+Additionally, I enjoy experimenting with new technologies, exploring different programming languages.

 ## Top programming languages I use

 [![Top Langs](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=AnthonyBAC&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)